+A Objective Statment

+- Input Activities

-A Objective Statment D Input Activities G For your Information
+- G For your Information

-B Deliverable

-C Context

-E Base Line for Measurement
+- B Deliverable E Base Line for Measurement

-F Data Source for Measurement
+- Context F Data Source for Measurement

-- B. A report to document the extent to which the two components of this objective were provided, specifically: - 1) The number of children with a venous blood lead level greater than or equal to [INSERT BLOOD LEAD LEVEL SELECTED IN OBJECTIVE STATEMENT] micrograms per deciliter and the number who received a nurse home visit to provide information on lead poisoning prevention, and - 2) The number of children with a venous blood lead level greater than or equal to [INSERT BLOOD LEAD LEVEL SELECTED IN OBJECTIVE STATEMENT] micrograms per deciliter and the number of environmental lead hazard investigations conducted on their primary residence and all secondary properties, including accompanying risk assessment reports, work orders and property clearance.
+B. A report to document the extent to which the two components of this objective were provided, specifically: 1.
+The number of children with a confirmed blood lead level greater than or equal to [INSERT BLOOD LEAD LEVEL SELECTED IN OBJECTIVE STATEMENT] micrograms per deciliter and the number who received a nurse home visit to provide information on lead poisoning prevention; and

+2. The number of children with a confirmed blood lead level greater than or equal to [INSERT BLOOD LEAD LEVEL SELECTED IN OBJECTIVE STATEMENT] micrograms per deciliter and the number of environmental lead hazard investigations conducted on their primary residence and all secondary properties, including accompanying risk assessment reports, work orders and property clearance.